 Like other roses, you can create another plant by rooting a cutting and then transplanting it out.

-The Rugosa rose is one of the best roses for producing hips for herbal medicine.
+The Rugosa rose is one of the best roses for producing rose hips for herbal medicine.
 I took this photo, during a photography workshop, at the end of September 2014 in Whistler BC.
 These Rosa rugosa plants are blooming and producing hips.
 The leaves are just starting to yellow as the season cools at the ski resort.
-The hips are abundant and rich in vitamin C, antioxidants, and flavinoids.
+The hips are abundant and rich in vitamin C, antioxidants, and flavonoids.
 Both flowers and hips are edible, while the leaves are medicinal.

-Like all rose family plants all parts of the plant are astringent and good for the heart and circulation.
+Like all rose family plants, all parts of the plant are astringent and good for the heart and circulation.
 The slight bitterness of the hips and petals aid digestion.
-The fragrance in Rugosa roses is strong and attractive.
+The fragrance in rugosa roses is strong and attractive.
 However hybrid varieties vary when compared to the seed grown flowers, in both fragrance and colour.

-Here’s a few of the many heritage Rosa rugosa hybrids you’ll find at a nursery near you.
+Here are a few of the many heritage Rosa rugosa hybrids you’ll find at a nursery near you.

-Harvest the petals in the morning when the dew is dry, but before the sun hits them.
+Harvest rose petals in the morning when the dew is dry, but before the sun hits them.
 Harvest the rosehips after a frost, when they are sweeter and have more antioxidants and a brighter colour.
 Some rugosa rose hips are orange and some get cherry red, so the colour of the hips is not necessarily an indication of readiness for harvest.

 Once you have your roses thriving on your homestead you can use them for both food and medicine.
-These 25 recipes are just the beginning of the abundance that you’ll get from your rugosa rose plantings.
-You’ll see your first blossoms in the second year and by year 3 you’ll have a prolific harvest of both petals and hips to work with.
+These 25 rose recipes are just the beginning of the abundance that you’ll get from your rugosa rose plantings.
+You’ll see your first blossoms in the second year and by year 3 or 4 you’ll have a prolific harvest of both petals and hips to work with.

 Rosa rugosa plants are disease and insect resistant and don’t usually need to be sprayed.
 But only harvest flowers and hips for food on plants that are free of sprays and poisons.
 Keep your food plants at least 20 feet away from roadways.